mrchris7/gen-nerf/README.md

 To setup this structure you can modify and run these two job scripts when working on a computing cluster:
 ```
-sbatch job_scripts/read_scannet.sh
+sbatch job_scripts/read_scannet.sh PATH_RAW PATH_DATA
-sbatch job_scripts/generate_tsdf.sh
+sbatch job_scripts/generate_tsdf.sh PATH_RAW PATH_DATA
 ```

 ## Configuration

 We use the configuration framework Hydra that allows for structured and hierarchical organization of configuration files (see `configs`).

+Check the paths in the config ```configs/paths/cluster.yaml``` and update them if necessary.

 To define a new experiment, create a new file i.e. `new_exp.yaml` inside `configs/experiment` and set the desired parameters.

 ## Training